 1) You’re too early in your journey

-RBF is ideal for businesses that have at least 6-12 months of revenue history.
+Revenue-based funding is ideal for businesses that have at least 6-12 months of revenue history.
 Startups need some time to establish a repeatable working capital cycle.
 If you are still testing your product in the market and do not have enough revenue history, we suggest focusing on acquiring customers before applying for revenue-based funding.

 2) Your business is offline

 As talked about earlier, most revenue based financiers cater to internet-first businesses with trackable revenues.
-If your business is offline, RBF might not be the best option for you.
+If your business is offline, revenue-based funding might not be the best option for you.

 3) You need funds for CAPEX

-So, is RBF right for your business?
+So, is revenue based funding right for your business?
 We hope this article helped you answer that question.
-If there’s a topic that you would like us to cover, let us know in the comments.